upprsk/yalc/ideas.md

 - Integers and floats: the zero-value is `0`
 - `bool`: the zero-value is `false`
 - Enumerations: the first field
-- Structs: the zero-value of every field
+- Structs: the zero-value of every field.
+When the struct is given an initializer it must not be partial, so either no field is passed and all are defaults, or all required fields are passed.
 - Pointers: There are two variants
   - non-nil pointers: no zero value, can't be left uninitialized
   - optional pointers: `nil`